Antoinette Rodez Schiesler: Career and education

 Even though she was only an elementary school teacher, Schiesler secretly applied for a highly selective graduate program for junior-college teachers of math and science, sponsored by the National Labs in Oak Ridge, Tennessee.
-The program would involve a full year of scientific immersion followed by a summer of thesis writing for a Masters of science degree.
+The program would involve a full year of scientific immersion followed by a summer of thesis writing for a Master of Science degree.
 Schiesler was one of only twenty students accepted into the program, and the only African American student.
 She convinced her mother superior to let her attend, and was given permission, despite the mother superior's fear that if she were allowed to leave she would not return.

 Her schedule at Oak Ridge was so exhausting that she was allowed to live in an apartment rather than at the convent; this was the first time she lived on her own.
 Schiesler had never been taught any physics, so she taught herself some of the curriculum's prerequisites in order to understand her nuclear physics classes.
 She had also never studied biochemistry, but her advisor at Oak Ridge was a biochemist.
 He assigned her a piece of his research as a thesis topic, working on the effect of radioactivity on enzymes.
 Through mostly independent study, she earned a master's degree in chemistry in 1969 from the University of Tennessee, Knoxville, with a thesis titled "The Inactivation of Pancreatic Lipase by Gamma Radiation".

-Schiesler returned to the convent, working as a math teacher for a year, then as the academic dean, registrar, housemother and physical science teacher.
+Schiesler returned to the convent, working as a math teacher for a year, then as the academic dean, registrar, housemother, and physical science teacher.
 Her new routine and structure was "claustrophobic".
 Schiesler was undecided about her life, and began looking for ways to take time away from the community.
 She consulted with a clinical psychologist who advised her that her indecision was the source of her anxiety.
 In 1971, at the age of thirty-seven and after nineteen years as a nun, she left the religious order to pursue a career in chemistry.